“You’ll Like It, Not A Lot”

 He will be sorely missed.

-Here’s his Chop Cup Routine (I learnt word for word as a kid)
+Here’s his Chop Cup Routine (I learnt the word for word as a kid)